Aneurin Bevan: Opposition to the war-time government

 By March 1938, Bevan was writing in Tribune that Churchill's warnings about German intentions for Czechoslovakia were "a diapason of majestic harmony" compared to Prime Minister Neville Chamberlain's "thin, listless trickle".
-Bevan now called unsuccessfully for a Popular Front against fascism under the leadership of the Labour Party, including even anti-fascist Tories.
+Bevan now called unsuccessfully for a Popular Front coalition against fascism under the leadership of the Labour Party, including even anti-fascist Tories.
 When the government introduced voluntary national service in December 1938, Bevan argued that Labour should demand the nationalisation of the armaments industry, support the democratic government of Spain and sign an Anglo-Soviet pact in return for its support.
 When Labour supported the government's scheme with no such conditions, Bevan denounced Labour for imploring the people on recruiting platforms to put themselves under the leadership of their opponents.
 The Military Training Act 1939 reintroduced conscription six months later, and Bevan joined the rest of the Labour Party in opposing it, calling it "the complete abandonment of any hope of a successful struggle against the weight of wealth in Great Britain".
 He emphasised that the government had no arguments to persuade young men to fight "except merely in another squalid attempt to defend themselves against the redistribution of international swag".

 In August 1939 came the Molotov–Ribbentrop Pact, a non-aggression pact between the Nazi and Soviet governments that shocked democratic governments around the world.
 In Parliament, Bevan argued that this was the logical outcome of the government's foreign policy.
 He wanted the war to be not just a fight against fascism but a war for socialism.
 Bevan was relieved that the country had united against Nazi Germany in the fight against fascism to provide a common enemy away from the working class.
 He was a strong critic of Chamberlain, arguing that his old rival Winston Churchill should become prime minister.